 Microsoft Surface Laptop 3 is undoubtedly one of the best laptops for artists.
 It comes in 4 different specifications and color options allowing buyers to get a Surface 3 best meeting their unique requirements.

-The base configuration for the Surface 3 starts with the 10th gen Core i5 processor while higher configuration includes a 10th gen i7.
+The base configuration for the Microsoft Surface 3 starts with the 10th gen Intel Core i5 processor while the higher configuration includes a 10th gen i7.

-All Surface 3 comes with Intel Iris Plus integrated graphics.
+All Microsoft Surface 3 come with Intel Iris Plus integrated graphics.
 Storage capacities range between 256GB and 1TB SSDs, perfectly suited for swift multitasking.

-This laptop is perfectly suited for individuals who type and swipe a lot.
+This Microsoft Surface laptop is perfectly suited for individuals who type and swipe a lot.
 An immediately impressive keyboard and a comfortable trackpad make fundamental work functions much more enjoyable.

-Adding that to the brilliant PixelSense display, the Surface 3 scores high on utility and ergonomics.
+Adding that to the brilliant PixelSense display, the Microsoft Surface 3 scores high on utility and ergonomics.

-Microsoft has most certainly done a great job to upgrade its 13-inch segment offering, also available as 15-inc versions.
+Microsoft has most certainly done a great job to upgrade its 13-inch segment offering, also available as 15-inch versions.